-Sr. No. Details of ESOP PDS Limited - Employee Stock Option Plan 2021 (PDS ESOP 2021) PDS Limited- Employee Stock Option Plan 2021 - Plan A (PDS ESOP Plan A) PDS Limited- Employee Stock Option Plan 2021 - Plan B (PDS ESOP Plan B) PDS Multinational Fashions Limited - Phantom Stock Units Plan 2021 1 Date of Shareholders Approval February 25, 2021 July 30, 2021 July 30, 2021 July 30, 2021 2 Total No. of Options approved under ESOP 26,57,825 Stock Options 29,12,050 Stock Options 5,06,740 Stock Options 8,61,415 Stock Units 3 Vesting Requirements The Options/Units would vest not earlier than 1 year and not later than 4 years from the date of grant of Options/Units.
-The Nomination and Remuneration Committee may specify certain vesting conditions pursuant to which the Options may vest with the relevant Eligible Employee.
-The specific vesting schedule and vesting conditions would be determined by the Nomination and Remuneration Committee and identified in the grant letter issued to the Option grantee.
-4 Maximum Term of Options/Units Granted nted shall be capable the date of vesting. e of being exercised within a period of 5 Exercise Price or Pricing Formula The Exercise price in respect of the Option/Units shall be determined by the Nomination and Remuneration Committee and shall be notified to the Option/Units Grantees in the grant letter.
+Sr. No. Details of ESOP PDS Limited - Employee Stock Option Plan 2021 (PDS ESOP 2021) PDS Limited- Employee Stock Option Plan 2021 - Plan A (PDS ESOP Plan A) PDS Limited- Employee Stock Option Plan 2021 - Plan B (PDS ESOP Plan B) PDS Multinational Fashions Limited - Phantom Stock Units Plan 2021 1 Date of Shareholders Approval February 25, 2021 July 30, 2021 July 30, 2021 July 30, 2021 2 Total No. of Options approved under ESOP 26,57,825 Stock Options 29,12,050 Stock Options 5,06,740 Stock Options 8,61,415 Stock Units 3 Vesting Requirements from the date of g Committee may s Options may vest schedule and vest and Remuneration Option grantee. would vest not earlier ant of Options/Unispecify certain vestiwith the relevant Esting conditions would committee and ide ts.
+The Nomination ng conditions pursi ligible Employee.
+The ld be determined be entified in the grant and Remuneration uant to which the he specific vesting by the Nomination letter issued to the 4 Maximum Term of Options/Units Granted nted shall be capable the date of vesting. e of being exercised within a period of 5 Exercise Price or Pricing Formula The Exercise price in respect of the Option/Units shall be determined by the Nomination and Remuneration Committee and shall be notified to the Option/Units Grantees in the grant letter.
 The Exercise Price may be equal to or less than the market price of the Equity Shares of the Company, as determined by the Nomination and Remuneration Committee from time to time but shall not be less than the face value of the underlying Equity Share.
 6 Source of Shares (Primary, secondary or combination) Primary Primary Secondary NA 7 Variation in Terms of Options/Units Variation in PDS ESOP 2021 approved on July 30, 2021.
 There have been no units. o variations in the te rms of the options/ 8 Method of Option Valuation Indian Accounting previous financial Standards (Ind AS year and according s at Fair Value Metho gly, the Company h